ElijahBare/TikTokClipGeneration/README.md

 ## Todo:

 - Optionally add GTA/Subway Surfers/Minecraft overlays to further fry peoples attention spans
-- Focus on faces of who is talking with opencv
+- Focus on faces of who is talking with opencv (COMPLETE)
 - Cleanup the use of caption.py (os.system should NOT be used)
 - Optionally Use ai to color the text
 - any other ideas? make a issue/pr